NationsAnarchy/astro-landing-page-tailwind/README.md

 Astro comes with [Tailwind](https://tailwindcss.com) support out of the box.
 This example showcases how to style your Astro project with Tailwind.

 For complete setup instructions, please see our [Styling Guide](https://docs.astro.build/guides/styling#-tailwind).

+# About

+Shoutout to Chris from [Coding in Public](https://www.youtube.com/@CodinginPublic) for the great tutorial!